variousauthors/the-valley/NEXTSTEPS.md

      - [ ] moving onto the boat changes game states
      - [ ] collide with deep water and rivers, not shallow water
      - [ ] maybe dying sends you back to the boat

+ - [ ] encounter rates by terrain type give the world texture

  - [ ] bug! dying doesn't work anymore after re-arranging the graphics tables I suspect it's because we set the LCD flags wrong with regard to